Ivanruii/ragemp-monorepo-boilerplate/README.md

      ```

 > [!WARNING]
 > I have installed Postgres.
 If you want to use a different database system, you must uninstall mine and install yours.
-More information in [https://sequelize.org/docs/v6/getting-started/](sequelize getting started docs.)
+More information in sequelize getting started docs: https://sequelize.org/docs/v6/getting-started/

 4. **Add your ragemp server files:**